What’s an autocross?

 Can more than one person drive the same car?

 Yes!
-We do prefer that they run in different heats (our typical event has about two-three heats).
 The basic rule is no more than two persons per car per class, which means you and your son can run in the Open class while your wife/daughter drives in the Ladies class.
+Our typical event has two heats.
+Open and Ladies run in opposite heats.
 And if you have three guys, or girls, we’ll put one of them in a different class somewhere.

 How do I know what class to run in?